cisagov/dotgov-home/pages/support/2step.md

 ### I have a new phone.
 How do I switch devices?

-If you have the old phone, log in to your account, click on Account, then select Update 2-step verification.
+If you have the old phone, log in to your account, click on 'Account', then select 'Update 2-step verification.'

+If you're updating 2-step verification to a new device and you have access to the old one, consider deleting the old device's ".gov Registrar" entry so you aren't confused in the future.

 ### I’ve lost my phone!
 How do get back into my account?